 You can’t always mastermind your ride from beginning to end, so you may need to add another stop mid trip if something comes up.
 During your trip, tap on the driver’s info box at the bottom of the screen, then in the ‘Your current trip’ area tap “Add or Change” to add another stop or change your destination.
 The cost of your ride may change if your additional stop adds significant mileage or time.

-Can you use the multiple stops feature to run errands?
+You can use the multiple stops feature to run errands

 It was hard to run an errand in an Uber before the multiple stop feature because most of the time your driver wouldn’t wait for you if your stop was longer than a few minutes.
 Another complication was that the driver would be forced to accept another request as you got close to your destination, so you couldn’t even ask the driver to wait if you wanted to.
 For a round-trip errand you’d have to request two Ubers, one there and one back.
 Not ideal.